CRM or ERP SaaS Solution vs On-premise: The Pros and Cons

 Either way, DoliBarr’s offerings will be sufficient to ensure that all your business needs are catered for.

-Dolibarr ERP CRM is Open Source software.
+Dolibarr ERP and CRM is Open Source software.
 You can download, use and redistribute it at any time.
-You want to test the latest version ?
+Do you want to test the latest version of Dolibarr?